generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 You are welcome to look at the unit tests for examples or look below in this readme.

-# What this the pachage include and do?
+# What this the package include and do?

 So what i have done/created is this: